omkarsalunkheatp1211/personal_portfolio_website/README.md

 List the key features of your personal portfolio website project here.

-- Feature 1: Display personal information and contact details
+- Display personal information and contact details
-- Feature 2: Showcase your skills and expertise
+- Showcase my skills and expertise
-- Feature 3: Highlight your projects with descriptions and links
+- Highlight my projects with descriptions and links ( Download and Live Demo links)

 ## Preview